Kutiolajide07/devops-micro-internship-pravinmishra/week-01-success-mindset/README.md

 ## Book List

-1. Add your answer here...
-2. Add your answer here...
-3. Add your answer here...
-4. Add your answer here...
-5. Add your answer here...
-6. Add your answer here...
-7. Add your answer here...
-8. Add your answer here...
-9. Add your answer here...
-10. Add your answer here...

----
+1. Atomic Habits
+2. Deep Work
+3. Mindset
+4. Never Split the Difference
+5. The Psychology of Money
+6. Outlive
+7. So Good They Can't Ignore You
+8. The 7 Habits of Highly Effective People
+9. Thinking, Fast and Slow
+10. The Almanack of Naval Ravikant

 # Assignment 6.
 What are the things you will measure regularly in your life and career?